 The camera is a Lumix FT7 and even though I have recently bought a Sony Alpha, this tough little thing can take some great photos and will be going with us everywhere on future trips.

 The current weather isn't quite the best to produce great photos (or try out my new camera gear), so what better opportunity then to have a fresh look and edit of some photos I took a few years back while on a road trip to Melbourne and back.

 I would have loved to have spent weeks taking photos however the trip was an express 10 day one and it was mostly just getting the camera out for a few quick snaps and put it back away before driving for hours and hours!

-I've uploaded a few new galleries and I am hoping to get back out there soon!
+I've uploaded a few new images and I am hoping to get back out there soon